Preventive Blindness

 Pre OP & Post OP

 All required pre-surgery tests are conducted.
 After that, the patients are taken to our base hospital in Chennai (Alwarpet), and we perform the required surgery at no cost.
-Post-surgery patients are shifted to the ERC Ward for rest and recuperation.
+Post-surgery patients are shifted to the ERCF Ward for rest and recuperation.
 Later, the patients are given sufficient medication and are dropped off at the respective villages through ERC vehicles.

 Surgical Procedures